 What Type of Butter to Make Ghee With?

 An important question about making ghee is whether it makes sense to use a fancy butter.
-My mom and many Indians I know use Kerrigold butter to make their ghee.
+My mom and many Indians I know use Kerrygold butter to make their ghee.

 Ghee is very important in Indian cuisine.
 The best food comes from the best ingredients.
 So it follows that you would want to use good butter for good ghee.